8 Tips to Get People to Buy from Your Baby Registry

 We asked real parents how they encouraged their friends, family members and coworkers to buy off of their baby registry.
 Here’s what they told us.

-- Tell the right people.
+Tell the right people.
 Moms, mothers-in-law and close friends were the key to encouraging folks to shop the registry, according to many parents.
-Be sure to tell them how hard you worked on choosing your registry picks and how much you’d appreciate any gift off of your list—then wait for them to spread the word.
+Be sure to tell them how hard you worked on choosing your registry picks and how much you’d appreciate any gift off of your list—then let them spread the word.

-- Don’t forget to give it time.
+Don’t forget to give it time.
 Many parents keep a close watch on their baby registry and start to stress if nothing is moving as baby’s arrival date inches closer.
-Many people wait until baby’s due date to buy a gift, and some even may choose to send something after your little one is born.
-Try not to panic!
+Many people wait until closer to baby’s due date to buy a gift, and some even may choose to send something after your little one is born.